 That’s the stuff.
 But it's only one scene, and at the end.
 Surely that must have been doing on all over the place.
 The world KSR was imagining couldn't have happened without that kind of party action under-girding everything.
 Because that's how WE are.
 So let's bring it to the foreground.
 Kisangani 2150 is going to concentrate on that, on music, Jes Grew, on the Mystic Jewels for the Propagation of Grace, Right Living, and Saturday Night through Historic Intervention by Any Means Necessary.
 A counter narrative.

 And that’s why I want to center this narrative on Kisangani.
 I figure that the West is pretty much played out.
 It’s not going to reconsider, regroup, and renew.
-It’s just going to pile it higher and deeper, more of the same, hence the world Kim Stanley Robinson imagined, one still ruled by high finance, but with a subversive digital underground to get the dirty done, to flip the switch, open up the can of worms that’ll eat the remains and dissolve into fertilizer for the new.
+It’s just going to pile it higher and deeper, more of the same, hence the world Kim Stanley Robinson imagined, one still ruled by high finance, but with a subversive digital underground to get the dirty done, to flip the switch, open up the can of worms that’ll eat the remains and dissolve them into fertilizer for the new.

-And just where’s this NEW going to come from?
+Just where’s this NEW going to come from?
 Why not Africa?
 That’s where we came from the first time out.
 Why not give it another spin.
 Hence Kisangani.

 Kisangani?
 It’s deep inland, in the central Congo.
 Joseph Conrad used it as the Inner Station for Heart of Darkness, so it’s got THAT particular brand of mythic resonance.
 New York brings the world order down in 2140 and Kisangani initiates a new one in 2150.